-That's all the ones I've used!
-Do you know of any other cool methods to send money to/from abroad?
+That's all the methods I've used so far--stay tuned for more!
+Do you know of any other convenient methods to send money to/from abroad?

-NOTE: If you found this article helpful and do plan on using TransferWise, please show your appreciation by using the provided link.
+NOTE: If you found this article helpful and do plan on using my personal favorite service TransferWise, please show your appreciation by using the provided link.
 This simple act helps support this website.
 Thank you!